yiyuezhuo/Victoria-II-save-file-parser/README.md

 # Victoria II game save file parser

-It can be used to parse the brilliant game Victoria II by Parodox.
+It can be used to parse the save file of the brilliant game Victoria II built by Parodox.

 ## Example

-We can see the relationship between gdp(this use `a_actual_sold_domestic` to model it) and literacy.
+Let's see the relationship between gdp(this use `a_actual_sold_domestic` to model it) and literacy.

 <img src="static/p1.png">

-run a ols for it(However it's not a proper model in any case)
+Let's run a OLS to examine it (However it's not a proper model anyway).

 									  OLS Regression Results
 		==================================================================================